tdebuche/HGCAL_TPG_pTT/README.md

 This recovery is splitted in few parts :
 - Geometry : allows to build the geometry of the layers (Modules, STCs, bins)
 - PTTs : allows to fill the partial trigger towers with the energies of modules or STCs
-- Input_S1 : create the numbering of mdoules in each board.
+- Input_S1 : create the numbering of modules in each board.
 The same numbering is used in the PTTs files
 - MappingStage1Stage2 : maps the PTTs into links between S1 and S2 boards